ukhsa-collaboration/COVID-19-app-iOS-BETA/README.md

 - Fill in the `Environment.swift` file with the appropriate values from another developer.
-- Get a copy of GoogleService-Info.plis (from [Firebase](https://firebase.google.com/docs/ios/setup)) and
+- Get a copy of GoogleService-Info.plist (from [Firebase](https://firebase.google.com/docs/ios/setup)) and
   copy that into the `.secret` directory.
 - **If Xcode is open, restart Xcode.** Xcode does not handle configuration files being changed out from under it gracefully.